Storing and backing up data

 Before requesting network shares, discuss within your research group which strategy to use, e.g.:

-- Each PhD student requests a basic share shared with the promotor.
-After finalizing the PhD, all data are transferred to a share of the promotor.
+- A PhD student requests a basic share that is shared with the supervisor.
+After finalizing the PhD, the necessary permissions are given to the supervisor.

 - An ACL share is set up within the research group and folders are created for each person with well-defined permissions.
 Someone has to be appointed to configure and maintain the access control list.